johnnolan/wild-magic-surge-5e/README.md

 The contributing guidelines can be found in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 Our Code of Conduct can also be found in the [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) file.

+### Translations

+This project is setup to use Weblate to make it easier to create translations by the community.

+If you are amazing and want to contribute then you can visit this projects Weblate page at [https://weblate.foundryvtt-hub.com/engage/wild-magic-surge-5e/](https://weblate.foundryvtt-hub.com/engage/wild-magic-surge-5e/) and add translations yourself to be shared with the community.

 ## License